Skip to main content

 In his November 2025 newsletter, Auchincloss acknowledged the problem.
 He wrote that Citizens United “makes [elections] more like auctions than contests” and urged reforms to “boot big money out of campaigns.”1

 The gap between rhetoric and action is telling.
 It is one thing to criticize Citizens United in a newsletter.
-It is another to put your name on the amendment that would actually overturn it—especially when doing so might alienate the PACs and wealthy donors who benefit from the current system.
+It is another to put your name on an amendment that would actually overturn it — especially when doing so might alienate the PACs and wealthy donors who benefit from the current system.

 My Position: Overturn Citizens United

 Massachusetts has been at the forefront of this fight.
-In 2012, the state legislature passed a resolution calling for a constitutional amendment, making Massachusetts the seventh state to do so.15 Sixty-eight communities—including Boston, Springfield, and Worcester—have voted in favor.15 In 2018, Massachusetts voters approved Question 2, creating a citizens commission to address corporate personhood and political spending.16
+In 2012, the state legislature passed a resolution calling for a constitutional amendment, making Massachusetts the seventh state to do so.12 Sixty-eight communities—including Boston, Springfield, and Worcester—have voted in favor.12 In 2018, Massachusetts voters approved Question 2, creating a citizens commission to address corporate personhood and political spending.13

 The message from Bay State voters is clear.
 The question is whether their representative in Congress will listen.